 This website is co-funded by the Pilot program “Competitiveness Voucher” which is financial supported by European union and Montenegro within Besme project under contract Europe AID/159-459/ID/ACT/ME.

 Montenegro’s stunning natural beauty and diverse history make it a fascinating place to explore.
 Here are 17 Beautiful places that will convince you to visit: historic Old Towns, UNESCO-protected parks, lakes begging for a swim.
+How to get to Montenegro?
 Now start packing before everyone else starts to catch on.

 One of five national parks in Montenegro, Durmitor attracts adrenaline junkies of all kinds.
 This beautiful and pristine park in the north of the country offers mountaineering, hiking, biking, swimming, bungee jumping, skiing, snowboarding, rafting, and more.
 No matter the season, outdoor adventurers make their way here to get their fill of excitement and incredible natural beauty.
 You’ll also get delicious local dishes here, thus completing this Montenegro experience.